 It is fortified with the antioxidant vitamins C and E at effective concentrations.
 Vitamins C and E (tocopherol) are known to protect against skin cancer, particularly when applied topically as they prevent free radical damage from UV radiation.

 Certified organic shea butter, sesame and avocado oils are also included in the formula for their natural UV protective qualities, primarily due to their vitamin A and E content.
 Shea butter also protects against burning (UVB radiation) and is an excellent emollient, softening the skin and preventing the formation of wrinkles.

-Our Sunfilter Lotion also contains aloe vera, a plant which has been shown to prevent DNA damage to the skin following sun exposure and its use in treating burns of all descriptions is well-known.
+Our Sunfilter Lotion (for body) also contains aloe vera, a plant which has been shown to prevent DNA damage to the skin following sun exposure and its use in treating burns of all descriptions is well-known.
 Antioxidant medicinal strength herbal extracts of ginkgo biloba, green tea and pomegranate are also used for their ability to protect against DNA damage from UV radiation.